McLarenAppliedTechnologies/mat.tap.query.api/docs/GettingStarted.md

 - [**Session Versions**](/docs/SessionVersions.md)<br>
 - [**Views**](/docs/Views.md)<br>

-# Configuring the TAP API
+# Getting Started

+The TAP API microservice(s) must be configured to one or more specified data sources.

 [Postman](https://www.getpostman.com/) or [Swagger](#swagger) or your own automation software can be used to configure the API.
 A [TAP Data Explorer](#tap-data-explorer) web application is also provided to help explore available data.